 (4).
 Among bachelor students who took out a loan in BC, the percentage of students graduating with a large amount of debt (more than $25,000) has been growing.
 In 2010 (the most recent year for which data is available), for bachelor graduates who owed money, 50% owed more than $25,000 in student debt.

-How can we expect students to start their careers already saddled with over $30,000 in debt?
+How can we expect students to start their careers already saddled with such large amounts of debt?

 INVESTMENTS IN FINANCIAL AID FOR STUDENTS NET A CLEAR RETURN FOR GOVERNMENT